ethanjli/pallet-example-planktoscope-wio/README.md

 forklift plt switch github.com/PlanktoScope/pallet-standard@v2023.9.0
 ```

+Afterwards, your pallet will be staged to be applied the next time your PlanktoScope boots up.
+To
+apply your changes, you just need to reboot your PlanktoScope.
+Warning: when you reboot your
-Warning: this will replace all Docker containers on your Docker host with the package deployments
+Planktoscope, Forklift will replace all Docker containers on your Docker host according to the
-specified by this pallet and delete any Docker containers not specified by this pallet's package
+package deployments specified by this pallet and delete any Docker containers not specified by this
-deployments.
+pallet's package deployments.
+Forklift will also update your OS's configuration files according to
+the package deployments specified by this pallet - though if you've manually made changes to any
+OS configuration files which overlap with files provided by this pallet, your manually-changed
+versions of those files will completely override this pallet's versions of those files (see TBD for
+more information).

 ### Layering